hal/model-graph/README.md

       Default: admin
 ```

+After running the tool head to http://localhost:7474/browser/ and enter some queries.

 ## Examples

-Here are a few examples what to do with the collected data:
+Here are a few examples what you can do with the collected data:

 Show the `alternatives` and `requires` relations of the `connection-definitions` resource: